Brotherhood of Locomotive Engineers and Trainmen: Johnston (1925–1950)

 Johnston scrapped the president and vice-president titles and headed the union as grand chief engineer.
 In 1934 Johnston was convicted of mishandling the funds of the failed Standard Trust Bank of Cleveland.
 The bank was partly owned by the BLE and he was the chairman.
 Johnston's conviction was overturned on appeal on the grounds that he was not aware of what was being done.
 In 1943, during World War II (1939-1945), the government seized the railroads.
 Johnston and Alexander F. Whitney, head of the Brotherhood of Railroad Trainmen, were made labor consultants.
 Johnston also represented the railroad union of the Combined War Labor Board.

 Towards the end of 1945 Johnston and the leaders of the other main railroad unions demanded pay increases and a 40-hour work week from the railroads, in line with other industries.
 Negotiations stalled in January 1946.
 Three of the unions were willing to suspend their demands, but Johnston and Whitney called a strike of the engineers and trainmen to start on 16 March 1946.
 The strike was delayed when President Truman set up a board to hear the grievances and make recommendations.
 After lengthy negotiations, union members voted to go on strike on 23 May 1946.
 The strike stranded travelers, prevented movement of perishable goods and caused concern that many people in war-devastated Europe would starve if grain shipments were delayed.
 Truman broadcast an appeal to the strikers to return to work, and threatened to call out the army to end the strike.
 On 25 May the strikers accepted his terms.
 Johnston retired from the BLE in 1950.

 Recent years

 The Brotherhood of Locomotive Engineers was North America's oldest rail labor union when it merged with the Teamsters in 2004.
 The union sold its downtown Cleveland, Ohio, headquarters (the Standard Building) in July 2014.
 The union purchased new headquarters in the Cleveland suburb of Independence, Ohio, in March 2015.
 The union said it would move its headquarters to Independence when its lease at its old property ended in summer 2016.

+In April 2024, the union jumped into a public fight at Norfolk Southern Railway over whether to replace the company's leadership.
+Earlier in the year, some investors proposed firing Norfolk's CEO Alan Shaw and putting in seven new people on the board of directors.
+The BLET Teamsters publicly came out in support of the plan, saying that "a change at the top is needed" after following the public comments about Shaw and his COO, John Orr.
+The Teamsters union represents roughly half of Norfolk Southern's unionized employees.